This is a brief introductory tutorial to the fundamental features of Kst. We will cover...

 This tells Kst that we would like to read all of the available data for our chosen fields, and that we would like to generate plots with the x-axis of the data as its INDEX.
 INDEX is an automatically generated vector which gives the position of the data elements within the file.

-Clicking the Next button again takes us to the final Data Wizard pane, where there are options to determine the appearance of the plotted data.
+Clicking the button again takes us to the final Data Wizard pane, where there are options to determine the appearance of the plotted data.
 We can select a curve style, decide whether labels and legends should be generated from the available field names, and decide which plots the curves should be placed into.
 Again, the default options should be fine for now.

-Now, click the Finish button to generate the plots.
+Now, click the button to generate the plots.
 Your Kst session should now look something like this:

 Saving the Kst session allows you to restore your plots later.

 Now that you are comfortable with creating plots from imported data in Kst, we can explore some of the plot manipulation features available through the graphical user interface.
-Start Kst from the command-line with the mykstsession.kst file you saved earlier:

 kst mykstsession.kst

 All the plots you created in the Importing Data section should now be loaded in Kst.
-Examine the plots with the y axis label of Column 2.
-To take a closer look at the plot, right click on it and select the Maximize menu item, as shown below:
+Examine the plots with the y axis label of Column 2

 Now try zooming in on any portion of the upper plot.
 You will find that the lower plot becomes blank.
 This is because the lower plot axes have changed to match the upper plot axes, and there is no data in that particular region of the lower plot.
 Type M while the mouse cursor is over either plot to return to maximum zoom on both plots.
-Now hold down Ctrl (this is equivalent to selecting X Mouse Zoom Mode from the Plots menu or clicking the toolbar button).
+Now hold down Ctrl (this is equivalent to selecting from the menu or clicking the toolbar button).
 The mouse cursor will change shape as visual feedback.
 While keeping Ctrl held down, drag a rectangle in the upper plot.
 Note that the height of the dotted rectangle is restricted so that only the x axis will be zoomed.
 Now both plots will display data when zoomed in, as the y axis for either plot was not changed.

-When you are finished experimenting with the zooming features, you can save the mykstsession.kst file again, with the changes which have been made.
+When you are finished experimenting with the zooming features, you can

 There is more to Kst than simple plotting and viewing of data.
 From the data wizard, you have already seen that Kst has the ability to create power spectra of data.
 In fact, Kst is also capable of creating other data objects such as histograms, equations, and plugins.
 A utility called the Data Manager can help you to do this.